 - We might make a decision that affects a regulated business.
 If the business is unhappy about the decision, the proper route is to appeal through the Jersey Courts.

-- We will not consider complaints from regulated businesses or individuals under regulatory investigation until we conclude our investigations.
+- We will not consider complaints from regulated businesses or individuals under regulatory investigation, or those who have been informed that there is a prospect of investigation, until we conclude our investigations.

 - We are unable to review criminal allegations as complaints.
 We will respond to let you know what to do next and we may decide to report the matter directly to the police.